-- Bacteria that feed on decaying plant matter multiply.
+- Bacteria that feed on decaying plant matter uncontrollable multiply.

-- Growing populations of bacteria consume more and more dissolved oxygen in the water.
+- Growing populations of bacteria consume more and more dissolved oxygen from the water.

-- Fish and other aquatic species that need oxygen leave the watercourse or die.
+- Fish and other aquatic species that need oxygen evacuate the watercourse or die from hypoxia.

-Nitrogen in untreated wastewater can cause another problem.
-If nitrate (a nitrogen compound) pollutes our drinking water, it can reduce our blood's ability to transport oxygen.
+Nitrogen in partially treated wastewater can cause another problem.
+If excessive nitrate (a nitrogenous compound) pollutes our drinking water, it can reduce our blood's ability to transport oxygen.
 For infants, this can lead to what is commonly known as blue baby syndrome.
 In extreme cases, the condition is fatal.

-Some microorganisms in wastewater are helpful because they break down organic matter that would otherwise pollute the environment.
+Not all microorganisms are pathogenic.
+Numerous microorganisms are helpful because they break down organic matter in wastewater that would otherwise pollute the environment.